Are you passionate about improving your community? Do you want to go to work every day knowing you’re making a difference?

 While all projects are unique, your service will include:

-CivicSpark Fellows provide capacity building support to local governments, state agencies, nonprofits, educational institution or community organizations on advancing their community planning initiatives.
+CivicSpark Fellows provide capacity building support to local governments, state agencies, nonprofits, educational institutions or community organizations on advancing their community planning initiatives.

 Example Projects: